 - OCD: OCD centers around unreasonable thoughts and obsessions, which cause one to engage in compulsive behaviors.
 Symptoms include hypervigilance, impulsivity, repetitive movements and rituals.

 - PTSD: PTSD can develop after one experiences a traumatizing event like physical or mental abuse, a natural disaster, or another threat to their life.
 Symptoms include flashbacks to the distressing experience, irritability, social isolation, and unwanted thoughts.

 - Panic disorder: Panic disorder is another form of anxiety that is characterized by panic attacks.
 Panic attacks are commonly mistaken for heart attacks and come with a fast heartbeat.
 Those who have panic attacks may also feel like they are losing control.

 - Social anxiety disorder: Social anxiety or social phobia is experienced in social settings.
 Those who suffer with social anxiety disorder feel uncomfortable and irrationally anxious or fearful in everyday social interactions.

 Therapy for Anxiety

 If you are presenting symptoms of generalized anxiety disorder or one of the other anxiety disorders listed above, it’s important that you receive the right treatment.
-Fortunately, therapy for anxiety at Thriveworks in Reno proves effective in helping one manage their symptoms, identify potential causes of their anxiety, and get their disorder under control.
+Fortunately, therapy for anxiety at Thriveworks Counseling Reno proves effective in helping one manage their symptoms, identify potential causes of their anxiety, and get their disorder under control.